 The 14-pin connector is keyed at pin 3 on the emulator connector to ensure that the signals mate correctly with the 14-pin target emulation header.
 The target board should also have pin 3 of the JTAG interface connector cut.
-Refer to Figure 1-3 for J1 pinout information.
+Refer to Figure 1-4 for J1 and adapter board pinout information.

-Figure 1-3.
+Figure 1-4.
 J1 Pinout